sedc-codecademy/sedc7-05-oopcsharp/g6/SEDC_Class6/README.md

 **Bonus**

 The User should be asked to choose between Y/N options.

-If he chooses Y the aplication should run again, and If he chooses N tha aplication should stop
+If he chooses Y the aplication should run again, and

+If he chooses N the aplication should stop

 ## Exercise 03
 Create an ATM application.
 A customer should be able to authenticate with card number and pin and should be greeted with a message greeting them by full name.
 After that they can choose one of the following: